 “Detection” is a condition where data generated by a Managed Endpoint or Third-Party Systems is identified as an indicator of malicious or suspicious activity.

 “Health” is the state of configurations and settings for a Managed Endpoint running Sophos Intercept X Advanced with XDR that affect the efficacy of the security of that Managed Endpoint.

-“Health Check” is the act of reviewing Health to identify configurations and settings that may negatively impact the efficacy of the security of a Managed Endpoint.
+“Health Check” is the act of reviewing Health to identify configurations and settings that may impact the efficacy of the security of a Managed Endpoint.

 “Incident Response Lead” is a member of the Sophos Security Services Team who is identified as the primary individual responsible for assisting a Customer/MSP during Incident Response.

 “Incident Response” is the technical process performed remotely by the Security Services Team to Investigate, mitigate, and neutralize an Incident.

 “Investigation” is the formal process and methods used by the Security Services Team to confirm whether activity in a Case is malicious and requires Threat Response.